deathbreakfast/dev-cluster/README.md

 > [!TIP]
 > Below is how to configure a Pi-hole for split DNS.
 Other platforms should be similar.
-> 1. Apply this file on the server
+> 1. Apply this file on the Pihole server while substituting the variables
 > ```sh
 > # /etc/dnsmasq.d/99-k8s-gateway-forward.conf
 > server=/${bootstrap_cloudflare_domain}/${bootstrap_k8s_gateway_addr}